keu/docs/astro/cli/cli-release-notes.md

 ### Additional Improvements

 - When you run `astro workspace switch`, you can now specify a `<workspace-id>` as part of the command and avoid the prompt to manually select a Workspace
-- You now need to provide an email address only the first time you run `astro auth login`.
+- You now need to provide an email address only the first time you run `astro login`.
 After you run that command once successfully, the Astro CLI will cache your email address in your `config.yaml` file and not prompt you to enter it again
 - The `astro deploy` and `astro dev start` commands will now inform you if there is a new version of Astro Runtime available

 ### Bug Fixes